Women in the patristic age: Relationship in a marriage

 Gregory the Theologian wrote a poem to a young wife that reads as follows:You must respect him and love him unconditionally, as you love God.
-Be aware that you are a woman and you have an important and great purpose and destiny; however, your purpose and destiny is different than that of your husband who must be the head of your household.
-Set aside the silliness of equality among the sexes, that some of your contemporaries preach, and attempt to comprehend the obligations of marriage.
-In the realization of these obligations you will discover the great patience and endurance that is necessary to fulfill your family duties; it is in this manner that you will also discover the great strength that you as a woman possess.
+Be aware that you are a woman and have an essential and significant purpose and destiny; however, your purpose and destiny differ from that of your husband, who must be the head of your household.
+Set aside the silliness of equality among the sexes that some of your contemporaries preach and attempt to comprehend the obligations of marriage.
+In the realization of these obligations, you will discover the incredible patience and endurance that is necessary to fulfill your family duties; it is in this manner that you will also find the great strength that you, as a woman, possess.
 You must surely be aware of how easily anger overtakes men.
-They cannot maintain and they often appear as wild lions.
+They cannot maintain, and they often appear as wild lions.
 It is at this exact moment that a woman must remain stronger and display her superiority.
 You must play the role of the lion-tamer.
 What does a lion-tamer do when the beast starts roaring?
-He becomes even calmer than usual and through kindness and persistence he overcomes his wrath.
-He speaks to him kindly, in a soft but firm voice, he caresses it, he attends to it, he pets it and little by little calmness is restored.Patrologia Graeca, vol. 37, p.
+He becomes even calmer than usual, and through kindness and persistence, he overcomes his wrath.
+He speaks to him kindly, in a soft but firm voice; he caresses it, he attends to it, he puts it, and gradually, calmness is restored.Patrologia Graeca, vol. 37, p.
 1542.

 Woman as the root of all evil

-Tertullian's views on women went further: "The curse God pronounced on your sex still weighs on the world. …You are the devil's gateway….
+Tertullian's views on women went further: "The curse God pronounced on your sex still weighs on the world. ...You are the devil's gateway....
 You are the first that deserted the divine laws.
-All too easily you destroyed the image of God,Eve.
+All too easily you destroyed the image of God, Eve.
 Because you deserved death, it was the son of God who had to die".

-St Jerome, the well known Biblical scholar and translator of the Bible into Latin (the Vulgate) had a simple view of women.
-According Philip Vivian, Jerome's view is that "woman is the root of all evil."
-Like most early Christian theologians, Jerome glorified virginity and looked down on marriage.
+St Jerome, the well known Biblical scholar and translator of the Bible into Latin (the Vulgate), like most early Christian theologians, Jerome glorified virginity and looked down on marriage.
 His reasoning was also rooted in Genesis: "Eve in paradise was a virgin ... understand that virginity is natural and that marriage comes after the Fall."
+According to Philip Vivian, Jerome's view was also characterized as blaming them for the fall, saying "woman is the root of all evil."

 Firmilian tells of a woman who went into an ecstasy and came out a prophetess.
 "That woman who first through marvels or deceptions of the demons did many things to deceive the faithful, among other things... she dared to do this, namely that by an impressive invocation she feigned she was sanctifying bread, and offering a sacrifice to the Lord."